-Checking 10/ pension funds, we found that 41 had assets of less than \$500,000; 17 had assets obetween \$500,000 and \$1,000,000, and 10 had assets of between \$1,000,000 and ...,000,000.
-While these amounts may seem substantial by some standards, the are very small in relation to pension funds existing in most major fields of employment.
-Generally speaking, the existence of a wide scattering of very small funds can mean only one thing, namely, higher investment and administrative costs, poor investment performance, and hence much higher pension costs can would exist under other circumstances.
+Checking 107 pension funds, we found that 41 had assets of less than \$500,000; 17 had assets of between \$500,000 and \$1 million, and 10 had assets of between \$1 million and \$2 million.
+While these amounts may seem substantial by some standards, they are very small in relation to pension funds existing in most major fields of employment.
+Generally speaking, the existence of a wide scattering of very small funds can mean only one thing, namely, higher investment and administrative costs, poor investment performance, and hence much higher pension costs than would exist under other circumstances.

-the other extreme, there are a few police pension funds which reach very substantial size.
-Of the 107 funds referred to, 7 had assets of between \$10,000,000 and \$25,000,000, 4 between \$25,000,000 and \$50,000,000, 4 between \$50,00,000 and \$100,000,000 and 4 had assets of more than \$100,000,000.
-Funds of the sizes, under proper investment direction, should be capable of better investment performance, and hence of making major contributions toward lowering the cost of pensions and adding to the security of the peace officers covered by them.
+At the other extreme, there are a few police pension funds which reach very substantial size.
+Of the 107 funds referred to, seven had assets of between \$10 million and \$25 million, four between \$25 million and \$50 million, four between \$50 million and \$100 million and four had assets of more than \$100 million.
+Funds of these sizes, under proper investment direction, should be capable of better investment performance, and hence making major contributions toward lowering the cost of pensions and adding to the security of the peace officers covered by them.
 It is, of course, only the larger police departments which are in a position to support funds of this magnitude, and correspondingly it is these larger departments, generally speaking, which are able to provide a wider field of opportunities for experience, training, promotion, and full expression of the abilities of their included police officers.